The International Institute for Improvement in Veterinary Ethics (IIIVE) Planned for Mid-2026 Launch

 However (and as is the root of Pillar 3), true ethical boundaries can only be directed by an owner who has been provided with accurate information, strictly free from clinical coercion, pressure, or the exertion of professional preference.

 Historically, veterinary "ethics" has been the product of closed loop discussions and decisions between practitioners and their peers.
-The IIIVE shifts this governing authority back to the people who provide the care and the love to the animals that are the very reason for being of the veterinary industry, and from whose wallets is extracted the financial lifeblood of that industry.
+IIIVE shifts this governing authority back to the people who provide the care and the love to the animals that are the very reason for being of the veterinary industry, and from whose wallets is extracted the financial lifeblood of that industry.

 3. Clinical Record Transparency

-The IIIVE champions the non-negotiable right to access full, unadulterated, contemporaneous veterinary data, rejecting the "sanitised summary" as a tool of institutional obfuscation.
+IIIVE champions the non-negotiable right to access full, unadulterated, contemporaneous veterinary data, rejecting the "sanitised summary" as a tool of institutional obfuscation.

 To bridge the gap between technical jargon and reality, the Institute facilitates the Owner’s Audit protocol.
 This methodology involves the retrieval of raw notes, independent technical translation, and a contrast audit to expose discrepancies between a clinic’s verbal narrative and its recorded actions, ensuring transparency in both clinical performance and in fee charging.